ostueker/ACENET_Summer_School_OpenMP/_episodes/02-hello-world.md

 > What order do the threads write out their messages in?
 > Try running the program a few times.
 > What's going on?
+>
+> > You should find that the messages are emitted in random order.
+> > This is an important rule of not only OpenMP programming, but parallel
+> > programming in general: Order of execution of parallel elements is
+> > not guaranteed.
+> {: .solution}
 {: .challenge}

 > ## Conditional compilation